MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/CameraFadeTimeOptions.md

 > [!CAUTION]
 > This interface is still in pre-release.
 Its signature may change or it may be removed in future releases.

+Contains timings for a fade transition.

 ## Properties

 ### **fadeInTime**
 `fadeInTime: number;`

+Time, in seconds, for a fade-in.

 Type: *number*

 ### **fadeOutTime**
 `fadeOutTime: number;`

+Time, in seconds, for a fade-out.

 Type: *number*

 ### **holdTime**
 `holdTime: number;`

+Time, in seconds, to hold the full screen color.

 Type: *number*